jscavetta95/maxentools/README.md

 ## Example
 ### Using maxentools to train, evaluate, and produce a species distribtuion model.
 Also includes niche overlap evaluation.

+The data for this example is available in the ./data/ folder.
+Please be sure to unzip the .asc files in the layers folder.

 First, load in the required data.
 This includes a shape file and environmental layers.
 ```{r load, eval = FALSE}
 library(maxentools)